KnowThePepper

 Pickling is the other major lane.
 Whole Cherry Bombs stay firm in brine, look good in the jar, and bring enough sweetness to keep the heat from feeling one-note.
 That combination is why the pepper shows up so often in antipasto-style uses and deli counters.

 For roasting, the thick flesh softens without disappearing.
 The heat level is also mild enough that you can use Cherry Bomb more freely than a hotter stuffing pepper.
-Readers deciding between this and Hungarian Wax should think about shape first.
+Readers deciding between this and Hungarian Wax pepper should think about shape first.
 Hungarian Wax is longer and more general-purpose.
 Cherry Bomb is rounder and more stuffing-friendly.

 If you want the chemistry behind why the warmth feels gradual rather than explosive, the capsaicin guide gives the mechanism.
 In the kitchen, though, the short answer is simpler: Cherry Bomb has enough flesh to keep the heat integrated with the pepper's sweetness.